hendzormati/Prometheus-Grafana-Playbooks/README.md

 - Root privileges on all nodes for package installations and system configuration.
 - Access to the target nodes (control node, storage, compute, and Kubernetes nodes).
 - Prometheus and Grafana will be installed on the **control node**, while **Node Exporter** will be installed on all nodes (whether they are part of an OpenStack setup or Kubernetes nodes).
+## **Required Ports**
+Ensure the following ports are accessible:
+**"Control Node"**

+Port 9090 (TCP): Prometheus server
+Port 3000 (TCP): Grafana web interface
+Port 9100 (TCP): Node Exporter (if monitoring the control node itself)

+**"All Other Nodes"**

+Port 9100 (TCP): Node Exporter

+Make sure your firewall rules allow:

+Access from your workstation to ports 9090 and 3000 on the control node for web interfaces Access from the Prometheus server (control node) to port 9100 on all nodes for metrics collection Inter-node communication if using clustered setups

+Note: If you're using custom security groups (e.g., in OpenStack) or network policies (in Kubernetes), make sure to update them accordingly to allow these connections.
 ## **Repository Structure**

 - **inventory**: Inventory file containing the details of the target nodes (control, storage, compute, Kubernetes master/worker nodes).